Research

 This project examines the levels of polarization among Korean citizens before and after political events.

-AI-Based Multidimensional Analysis of Inheritance and Gift Tax Policy Acceptance (secured a 2025 Research Grant from the Korea Institute of Public Finance) with Sung Hoon Kang
+AI-Based Multidimensional Analysis of Inheritance and Gift Tax Policy Acceptance with Sung Hoon Kang (📢 secured a 2025 Research Grant from the Korea Institute of Public Finance)

 This study utilizes large language models to analyze policy acceptance by leveraging open-ended questions in the original dataset.

-What Happens When Asian American Candidates Use Race Appeals? (presented at MPSA 2025) with Taewoo Kang
+What Happens When Asian American Candidates Use Race Appeals? with Taewoo Kang (📢 will present at IPSA 2025)

 Using survey experiments, this research examines the political behaviors of Asian-American individuals.